Should You Invest in Enterprise Products Partners L.P. (EPD) Now?

 Enterprise Products Partners L.P.
-(NYSE: EPD) has a higher price-to-earnings ratio of 10.84x compared to its average ratio,, and the 36-month beta value for EPD is at 1.05.
-Analysts have varying views on the stock, with 18 analysts rating it as a “buy,” 3 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”
+(NYSE: EPD) has a higher price-to-earnings ratio of 10.90x compared to its average ratio, and the 36-month beta value for EPD is at 1.05.
+Analysts have varying views on the stock, with 17 analysts rating it as a “buy,” 3 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023